Paul L. Adams (Michigan judge): Career

 Adams returned to Sault Ste.
 Marie, where he practiced law and served in various civic roles.
 He was mayor from 1938 to 1942.
 From 1941 to 1943, during World War II, he served as director of civil defense in Sault Ste.
 Marie.
-From 1943-1944, Adams served with the Board of Economic Warfare in Washington, D.C.; he then returned to Sault Ste.
+From 1943 to 1944, Adams served with the Board of Economic Warfare in Washington, D.C.; he then returned to Sault Ste.
 Marie.
 In 1949, Adams served as a member of the Michigan Social Welfare Commission.
 In 1950, he served as chair of the Sault Ste.
 Marie Charter Commission.

 In 1956, Adams was elected a member of the University of Michigan Board of Regents.
 He served until the following year, when Governor G. Mennen Williams appointed to fill an unexpired term as Michigan Attorney General.
 Adams was elected twice as attorney general in his own right (in 1958 and 1960).
 He left the position after Governor John Swainson appointed Adams in December 1961 to serve on the Michigan Supreme Court.
 Adams left the court later that year but returned in 1964 and served on the court until his retirement in 1973.
 Thereafter, he spent his time in Clinton County, Michigan, where he had orchards.
 Adams died on November 23, 1990.
 He was survived by his wife Ruth and four daughters.

 Adams' papers are archived at the Bentley Historical Library at the University of Michigan.